 Novus NY and Washington Chorus conducted by Julian Wachner

-The Mediterranean Sea and its shores.
-The past, present and future crash onto the land’s edge offering a promise and a dare to those willing to cross the oceans to reach it.
-The dangers inherent in the turbulent waters are personified by a Chorus.
+The coast of the Mediterranean Sea.
+The past, present and future crash onto the ancient shore offering a promise and a dare to those willing to cross the oceans to reach it.

 THE SCHOLAR American.
 Archaeologist.
-Searching for artifacts that sing of those in transit, across oceans and across time.
+Searching for artifacts that sing of the forgotten, across oceans and across time.
 She takes notes.